project-illium/illium-documentation/docs/overview/Protocol Overview/zk-snarks.md

 And finally, on line 3 the verifier would verify the proof using the `verifyingKey` and the `publicParams`.

 That's all there is to it.
-If you understand digital signatures you should have no trouble understanding zk-snarks, at least from this high level.
+See that wasn't so bad!